 - Stretch in a slow, mindful manner.
 Quick or bouncy movements activate the stretch reflex, which causes immediate contraction of the stretched muscle—the muscle actively resists the stretch, which is the opposite of what one intends.
 Also, in bouncy stretches the extent of the stretch is uncontrolled and before one realizes, damage may already be done.

-Duration of stretches: Studies done in middle aged or younger adults show that a minimum hold of 30 seconds is best, while 60 seconds does not improve the outcome (ref).
+Duration of stretches: Studies done in young and middle-aged adults show that a minimum hold of 30 seconds gives good results, while 60 seconds does not improve the outcome (ref).
 In adults older than 65, muscle response is best for a hold of 60 seconds (ref).
-Abstract from another study showed that 12 repetitions of 15 second durations, 6 reps of 30 sec. durations and 4 reps of 45 sec. durations of active stretching were equally effective at increasing hamstring length when performed 3 days per week for 12 weeks [in young adults.]"
+Abstract from another study showed that 12 repetitions of 15 second durations, 6 reps of 30 sec. durations and 4 reps of 45 sec. durations of active stretching were equally effective at increasing hamstring length when performed 3 days per week for 12 weeks in young adults.

 The Exercises:— Posture Practice —> Remind oneself frequently to:

-- First key practice: Squeeze/tense the muscles in the mid-back area to straighten and bring the upper body squarely over hips in sitting and standing.
+- First key practice: Squeeze/tense the muscles in the mid-back area to straighten the spine and bring the upper body squarely over hips in sitting and standing.
 (Mainly for those with flat and sway backs.
-For those with hyper-lordotic backs, concentrate on lengthening the lumbar spine between bottom of ribcage and hips to lessen lordosis, and straighten pouched-out abs/rectus abdominis†)
+For those with hyper-lordotic backs, concentrate on lengthening the lumbar spine between bottom of ribcage and top of hips to lessen lordosis, and straighten pouched-out abs/rectus abdominis†)

-- Second key practice: along with straightening the mid-back area, regularly take a few slow and complete breaths to expand the chest to full capacity.
+- Second key practice: along with straightening the mid-back area, regularly take a few slow and complete breaths to expand and lift the chest to full capacity.
 (Try inhaling to a count of 10 and exhaling to a count of 10.)
-This naturally gives a slight lift to the rib cage, reduces excessive rounding of the thoracic spine (if it's still flexible), helps bring the neck and head back over the shoulders and in line with the spinal column and stretches tight chest muscles. (see Standing Tall).
+This naturally gives a slight lift to the rib cage, reduces excessive rounding of the thoracic spine (if it's still flexible), helps bring the neck and head back over the shoulders and in line with the spinal column, and stretches tight chest muscles. (see Standing Tall).
 Notice how good it feels to take a deep breath when the bottom of the rib cage is not buried in the abdomen.
 [If during the deep breath, arching of back is excessive (hyper-lordotic back already) then the abdomen/rectus abdominis† will pouch out even more and pull the rib cage down further.
 Instead lift the chest by lengthening the area between bottom of rib cage and top of hips.
 This straightens the rectus abdominis allowing the rib cage to lift.

 *Also make sure weight is distributed evenly between ball and heel of each foot.

 - When lifting, pulling or pushing weight, concentrate on keeping shoulder blade movement controlled.
 See Evan Osar's video on shoulder blade stabilization and importance of not letting the shoulder blades "crash" back down as one lowers the arms.
 The mismatch between arm movement and shoulder blade movement makes impingement of shoulder joint tissues (capsule / rotator cuff / bursa), between acromion of shoulder blade and humeral head more likely.
 [I concentrate on doing a lift as if my shoulder blades were doing the work.]
-But do not impede their normal movement, which is necessary to keep the head of the upper arm bone (the humerus) centered in its socket (centrated).
+But do not impede their normal movement, which is needed to keep the head of the upper arm bone (the humerus) centered in its very shallow socket.
 Observe your back in a 2-mirror set-up and notice the movement of the shoulder blades as you lift your arms to the sides and up.
 If you use a light weight, you might notice how particular back muscles strain to stabilize the shoulder blades as they pivot apart and glide to the sides.
 It is important that the back muscles be strong enough to stabilize the shoulder blades; otherwise the shoulder blades and the weight of the arms drags on the two neck muscles – the upper trapezius and levator scapula – that suspend the shoulder blades from the cervical spine.